fbpx

 Not surprisingly, LGBTQ+ international students often endure a high level of stress and can be more susceptible to poor mental health than other students.
 International students are already more prone to feelings of isolation than domestic students are, and being LGBTQ+ can be even more isolating.

-At the recent NAFSA conference in the US, a presentation by Kei Mamiya from Mississippi State University, Asia King from Diversity Abroad, and Dr Tony Lee from Texas A&M University helped attendees to better understand and support LGBTQ international students.
+At a recent NAFSA conference in the US, a presentation by Kei Mamiya from Mississippi State University, Asia King from Diversity Abroad, and Dr Tony Lee from Texas A&M University helped attendees to better understand and support LGBTQ international students.
 Their presentation was entitled “Between Worlds: Developing a Toolkit for Supporting LGBTQ+ International Students.”

 The struggle is real